-In 2020, operations were conducted similar to previous years in System E6A ponds (E8, E6B, E6A) In summer, System E6A management targeted western snowy plover (WSP) nesting.
+In 2023, operations were conducted similar to previous years in System E6A ponds (E8, E6B, E6A).
+In summer, System E6A management targeted western snowy plover (WSP) nesting.
 In the winter, System 6A was managed with deeper water levels to provide foraging and roosting habitat for diving ducks.
 Continuous circulation intake/discharge operations were conducted, whereby low salinity conditions were maintained throughout the year in most of the borrow ditch and ponded areas throughout the system.
-Pond operations successfully provided target conditions for multi-season, multi-species management, including WSP nesting, and maintained low salinity conditions in the ponds subsequently benefiting overwintering waterfowl and migratory shorebirds.
+Pond operations successfully provided target conditions for multi-season, multi-species management, including WSP and California Least Tern (CLT) nesting (37 WSP nests and 30 CLT nests monitored in 2023), and maintained low salinity conditions in the ponds subsequently benefiting overwintering waterfowl and migratory shorebirds.

 Ponds E9, E8A and E8X in System E9 were restored to full tidal action in 2011 as part of Phase One of the SBSPRP.
-Managed ponds E12, E13 and E14 previously linked to E9 and E8X are in System E12, below.
+Managed ponds E12, E13, and E14 previously linked to E9 and E8X are in System E12, below.

-Reconfigured ponds E12 and E13 were operated in 2020 and managed routinely as designed.
+Reconfigured ponds E12 and E13 were operated in 2023 and managed routinely as designed.
 Ponds E12 and E13 were reconfigured as a "salinity experiment" providing a series of shallow, open water cells of progressively increasing salinity with similar water levels.
-Significant use of the cells by small and medium shorebirds is regularly observed as part of on-going monitoring and surveys.
-California Least Tern (CLT) nested in pond E14 for 3 years, 2017-2019; however, there was little successful breeding in 2020 because the earliest nests were depredated and subsequent nesting attempts were apparently not attempted.
-WSP continue to use System E12 ponds, including dry bottom areas of E14, and dry berms, levees and islands in the reconfigured Ponds E12 and E13.
-Pond operations in E12, E13 and E14 maintained low salinity discharge (<44 ppt).

-Moderate to high salinity conditions (80 to 120ppt) targeted within respective cells were observed in summer.
+Significant use of the cells by small and medium shore birds is regularly observed as part of on-going monitoring and surveys.
+California Least Tern (CLT) nested in pond E14 for 3 years, 2017-2019; however, there was little successful breeding in 2020 and 2021 because the earliest nests were depredated and subsequent nesting attempts were apparently not attempted.
+In 2022 CLT successfully nested in E14 and an estimated 4-8 fledglings were produced.
+In 2023, 47 CLT nests were monitored in system E12.
+Western Snowy Plover (WSP) continue to use System E12 ponds, including dry bottom areas of E14, and dry berms, levees and islands in the reconfigured Ponds E12 and E13.
+In 2023, 48 WSP nests were monitored at in the E12 system.
+Pond E14 alone had 39 nests, which comprised of 36% of all nests in the South Bay.
+Pond operations in E12, E13 and E14 mostly maintained low salinity discharge (<44 ppt), though we prioritize management of threatened and endangered species over water quality as needed.
+Moderate to high salinity conditions (80 to 120 ppt) targeted within respective cells were observed in summer.

-In 2020, intake/discharge operations and monitoring were conducted in System E12 ponds.
+In 2023, intake/discharge operations and monitoring were conducted in System E12 ponds.
 Pond E8X was operated as a forebay for intake and discharge operations in pond E14.
 Ponds E14 and E8X were generally operated as shallow, muted tidal basins and periodically allowed pond-to-pond flow during brief periods from Pond E12 to meet water quality objectives for continuous circulation.
 Pond E14 was operated similarly to other seasonal ponds in ELER, with limited intake from tidal areas as needed under continuous circulation to support sufficient dry areas for WSP nesting and foraging.
 Ponds E12 and E13 discharged primarily to Mt.
 Eden Creek via the "mixing basin" area within E13.
 Periodically, E14 received low-volume flow from E13 to maintain more constant water surface elevations in E14.
-This system provided good habitat conditions for shorebirds, particularly WSP and CLT, as well as waterfowl throughout 2020.
+This system provided good habitat conditions for shorebirds, particularly WSP and CLT, as well as waterfowl throughout 2023.